anchore/anchore-charts/stable/enterprise/README.md

     helm install ${ENTERPRISE_RELEASE} -n ${NAMESPACE} -f ${VALUES_FILE_NAME} --set upgradeJob.force=true anchore/enterprise
     ```

     > **Note:** The `upgradeJob.force` flag is required to force the upgrade job to run upon installation.
 This value is not needed for future upgrades.
+Remember to unset it if passing it in via the command line or helm may persist the value.

 1. **Verification and Cleanup**: After confirming that the Anchore Enterprise deployment is functional, you can safely uninstall the old Anchore Engine deployment.